Daryl Homer- Fencer

 • 2017 National Champion

-• 2015 World Championships: Silver medal – First Male Sabre Fencer in history to win medal
+• 2015 World Championships: Silver medal – First Male Saber Fencer in history to win medal

 • 2014 Madrid World Cup: Silver medal